-Profitability susceptible to volatility in input prices
+Profitability susceptible to input price volatility

 Raw material is the largest cost component for paper manufacturers.
-Although the company is increasing its emphasis on development and plantation of clonal saplings, the dependence of external wood and bamboo supplies is still high, thereby exposing the company to the risk of raw material availability and volatility in prices.
-Initiatives undertaken by the company towards farm forestry and captive plantations are expected to mitigate such risks to a greater extent over the medium to long term.
-Any adverse change in the raw material prices, which the company is not able to pass on to its customers, will impact the company's profitability.
+Although the company is increasing its emphasis on development and plantation of clonal saplings, the dependence of external wood and bamboo supplies is still high, exposing the company to risk of raw material availability and price volatility.
+Initiatives undertaken by the company towards farm forestry and captive plantations are expected to mitigate such risks to a greater extent over the medium-to-long term.
+Adverse change in raw material prices, which the company is not able to pass on to its customers, will impact its profitability.
 Power cost is another significant portion of cost for OPIL.
-The company requires uninterrupted supply of coal for its power plant and remains exposed to the volatility in the prices of coal and its availability.
-OPIL has commissioned a new recovery boiler with an enhanced capacity from 450 TPD to 600 TPD in November 2022, which generate surplus steam and reduce the coal requirement.
+The company requires uninterrupted supply of coal for its power plant and remains exposed to price volatility of coal and its availability.
+OPIL has commissioned a new recovery boiler with an enhanced capacity from 450 TPD to 600 TPD in November 2022, which generate surplus steam and reduce coal requirement.
 Accordingly, power cost reduced in 9MFY24 as compared to 9MFY23.

-Risk associated with the ongoing large-sized capex project
+Risk associated with ongoing large-sized capex project

-The company has completed the implementation of recovery boiler in November 2022, enhanced pulping capacity, and ECF bleaching in FY23.
-It has a proposed capex of ₹475 crore to modernise, debottleneck, and renovate its production capacity, which will improve the efficiency and improve the production capacity to 135,000 tonne per annum (TPA) from 110,000 TPA and improve the pulping capacity from 225 TPD to 300 TPD.
-According to the tentative plan indicated by the management, the company is proposing to avail term loans of around ₹240 crore for the project and the balance to be funded through internal accruals and the selling of quoted equity investments to an extent.
+The company has completed implementation of recovery boiler in November 2022, enhanced pulping capacity (225 TPD to 300 TPD), and ECF bleaching in FY23.
+It has a proposed capex of ₹475 crore to modernise, debottleneck, and renovate its production capacity, which will improve the efficiency and improve the production capacity to 135,000 tonne per annum (TPA) from 110,000 TPA and increase pulping capacity of the company from 300 TPD to 400 TPD.
+According to the tentative plan indicated by the management, the company is proposing to avail term loans of around ₹240 crore for the project and the balance to be funded through internal accruals and selling quoted equity investments to an extent.